DTC Fashion Storefront - AI Recommendations and Checkout That Converts

 The Approach

-Two parallel tracks ran simultaneously.
+Two tracks ran sequentially.
 The first: an AI recommendation engine using collaborative filtering over session events, with pgvector embeddings as the similarity backbone.
 The second: a checkout redesign using Stripe's hosted UI to collapse six steps to three and add Apple Pay and Google Pay without touching PCI scope.

 The recommendation engine had one hard constraint: it needed to handle cold-start for new visitors before any session data existed.
 Showing obviously wrong recommendations to first-time visitors is worse than showing nothing personalized at all.